 - Preventing Burnout

 - Team Building

-While topics will continue to grow, the Program Planning Committee prepared a list of potential topics that will assist physiatrists in navigating and succeeding in the changing health care environment.
+While topics will continue to grow, the Program Planning Committee prepared a list of potential topics that will assist physiatrists in navigating and succeeding in the changing healthcare environment.
 This list is not exhaustive and potential submitters can submit topics not included.
-Review the list of potential topics.

 Have you ever wanted to present at the Annual Assembly but haven’t had the opportunity?
 Do you have expertise on a topic?
 Are there other presenters that you would recommend?
 We know that our members have a wealth of knowledge and experience to share with each other – and we’re hoping you’ll help us tap into that expertise.
 It is our intent to build sessions for in-person, virtual and pre-recorded presentation if we have enough interest in the topic/themes noted in the survey.
 If you are interested in being considered for a faculty role, please complete this survey.